lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-12-crypto-protocols.md

 ### Protocol verification: basic principles

-Generally we assume the following scenario (the [Dolev–Yao threat model](https://doi.org/10.1109/TIT.1983.1056650)):
+Generally we assume the following scenario:

 * a population of *principals* or *agents* $A$, $B$, $\ldots$
 * *nonces*, which we assume to be impossible to guess
+* *timestamps*, and unstructured data (the message payload)
 * the ability to encrypt, decrypt and hash messages
-* an *intruder* who can copy, reroute, delete and even create messages
+* an *intruder* who can copy, reroute, delete and create messages

 The intruder is almost omnipotent.
-He is even assumed to have the identity of a normal principal, i.e. he is "inside the castle".
+According to the now-prevailing ([Dolev–Yao threat model](https://doi.org/10.1109/TIT.1983.1056650)), he is even assumed to have the identity of a normal principal, i.e. he has infiltrated the user group.
-His only limitations are that he cannot simply guess nonces or cryptographic keys.
+He can do essentially unlimited amounts of work, but he does not have the power to guess nonces or to crack encryption.

-Because of the last assumption, we can never prove that a protocol terminates.
+Because the intruder can delete messages, we can never prove that a protocol terminates.
-Our concern is strictly with the safe execution of protocols.
+Our concern is strictly with the **safe** execution of protocols.
-We assume that encryption and hashing are perfect on the grounds that if they were not, no protocol could be secure, and we are concerned about replay attacks that bypass encryption.
+We assume that encryption and hashing are perfect on the grounds that if they were not, no protocol could be secure, and we are concerned about attacks that bypass encryption.

-*Public-key encryption* is much more expensive than *shared-key encryption* and is chiefly used to solve the *key distribution problem* – to convey a fresh shared key to a distant party – rather than to encrypt long messages.
+*Public-key encryption* is expensive, so it is chiefly used to solve the *key distribution problem*—to convey a fresh shared key to a distant party—rather than to encrypt long messages.
-Other protocols are based entirely on keys shared with a *trusted third party*, which they use for key distribution.
+Other protocols are based entirely on keys shared with a *trusted third party*, which performs key distribution.
 Returning to the car example, we do not expect a fob to perform public-key encryption but rather to be manufactured for a particular car and sharing the required key.